FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Question: **What are the 3 sections found in the tree of life?

 > bacteria, archaea, eukaryotes

+**Question: **What does Homology stand for?

+> Here \(in the context of genes\), it describes proteins originating from a common ancestor.
+It is also frequently used to describe 'similar structure' for genes / proteins.

 #### 3. Multiple Sequence Comparison